Stereo Extension

 • Install the Stereo Extension upright in the distribution cabinet to ensure optimal heat dissipation.

-• Place audio components in the upper part of the distribution cabinet.
+• Place audio components in the lower part of the distribution cabinet.

-• Maintain sufficient distance between multiple Stereo Extensions to allow proper air circulation and prevent overheating.
+• Maintain sufficient distance (approx. 15 mm) between Stereo Extensions to allow proper air circulation and prevent overheating.

 • Do not place heat-generating devices (e.g., power supplies, other Stereo Extensions, Audioservers, amplifiers, Ethernet devices, ...) underneath the Stereo Extension.